Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Related Works

 \section{Related Works}

-\textbf{Radiology Report Generation (RRG).} Radiology report generation involves composing descriptive sentences that capture the contents of a medical image, organized into a `Findings' section for detailed observations and an Impression section for clinical interpretation.
-While standard image captioning tasks involve answering in brief, closed-set settings, RRG typically involves generating much larger quantities of text in a precise manner that is clinically informed and aligned with the image.
+\textbf{Radiology Report Generation (RRG).} Radiology report generation involves composing descriptive sentences that capture the contents of a medical image, organized into a ``Findings'' section for detailed observations and an ``Impression'' section for fine-grained interpretation that is clinically informed and aligned with the image.
 Various works have been proposed along these lines~\cite{huang2023kiut, jin2024promptmrg, li2023dynamic}.
 Existing approaches for RRG can be broadly categorized into three groups.
 The first focuses on directly improving the encoder-decoder architecture to generate more consistent and medically enriched reports.
-Earlier approaches used LSTM~\cite{hochreiter1997long} based networks with hierarchical structures to manage the descriptiveness of radiology reports~\cite{tanida2023interactive} or dynamic graphs with a contrastive learning paradigm~\cite{li2023dynamic}.
+Earlier approaches used LSTM~\cite{hochreiter1997long} based networks with hierarchical structures to manage the descriptiveness of radiology reports~\cite{tanida2023interactive}, dynamic graphs with a contrastive learning paradigm~\cite{li2023dynamic} or supervised multimodal pre-training~\cite{tanida2023interactive, wang2023metransformer, park2025dart}.
 The second group of approaches focuses on closest report retrieval using retrieval-augmented generation (RAG) techniques, where a retriever is trained based on medical informativeness and targeted retrieval using domain knowledge~\cite{li2024rag, dong2025understand, xia2024mmed, chu2025reducing}.
 RADAR~\cite{hou-etal-2025-radar} employs the combination of retrieved reports and the overlap with the potential diseases which may be there in the image.
-However, these methods employ terminology that is misaligned with the image, limiting their reliability in clinical practice.
+However, these methods either employ paired multimodal data, require additional retrieved information during training or inference and generate terminology that is misaligned with the image, limiting their reliability in clinical practice.